 We take name inspiration from all of our favorite things in life.
 Our favorite places, flowers, family members, movies—so when it comes to naming a new puppy, why not take a cue from some of our most-loved foods too?

-Whether you prefer sweet, salty, or savory, we have all kinds of food names for dogs that are perfect for the foodie pet parent.
+Whether you prefer sweet, salty, or savory, we have all kinds of food names for dogs.
 As long as you’re comfortable yelling about pasta in public when you need to get your dog’s attention at the park, the below are all great options.
 Warning: Don’t read about these name ideas on an empty stomach.

 Top Food Names For Dogs